 This year we also added new art and recipe contests to our Cook-Off, including a panel of “local celebrity” judges who enthusiastically reviewed and selected winners from different categories.
 The event included cooking demos by Chef Isaac Toups and river boat pilot Jared Austin, a virtual flyover of the coast, and a special pre-recorded set from the Michot’s Melody Makers and Leyla McCalla.

-Congrats to our winners for the 2021 Virtual Cook-Off for the Coast artwork competition:
+winners OF the Coast artwork competition:

 Ages 12 and Under